KaygusuzAbdal/remote-access-tool/README.md

 # remote-access-tool
-Simple TROJAN project.
 Provides access a device remotely.
-It can hide itself in target's computer and still works if computer restarted.
-(Educational purposes only)
+It can hide itself in target's computer and still works if computer restarted. (written for Red Team activities)

 ## Usage: